 Despite all that the state has to offer, it bears a troubling problem: more than a quarter of its children are overweight or obese, putting them at risk for serious health problems.

-Thanks to support from the Robert Wood Johnson Foundation, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids in Nebraska to lead healthier lives.
+Thanks to support from the Robert Wood Johnson Foundation and The Centers for Disease Control and Prevention, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids in Nebraska to lead healthier lives.

 Our Work in Nebraska